 Versi-Foam offers an easy to use all-in-one spray foam insulation kit to get the job done right.

-|Preparing For Winter With Versi-Foam® Insulation
+|Preparing for Winter With Versi-Foam® Insulation

 Depending on where you live in the United States, winter may be right around the corner or several weeks away.
-The feeling of winter doesn't depend on the actual temperature, it depends on how you are acclimated to a temperature range.
+The feeling of winter doesn't depend on the actual temperature—it depends on how well you're acclimated to a temperature range.
 When it hits 45 degrees in Florida in December, locals are cranking up the heat, making tea, and digging out their down jackets.
-In Wisconsin, we are just starting to admit that winter is coming.
+In Wisconsin, we are finally starting to admit that winter is coming.

-If you care about your pocketbook, when it's time to turn on the heater, you want it to its job quickly and efficiently.
+If you care about your pocketbook, when it's time to turn on the heater, you want it to do its job quickly and efficiently.
 Money spent on warm air escaping into the attic or seeping out of windows is money you can't spend on something that really matters to you.
 With Versi-Foam® spray foam insulation, you can have the best of both worlds—insulation the pros use at a price you can afford.
 Keeping your welfare and warmth in mind, here is your step-by-step guide to a well-insulated winter.

 The frames around windows and doors provide an easy way for warm air to escape out of the house and for cold air to elbow its way in.
 This is one of the easiest air leaks to fix and we recommend starting your inspection there.
 Stand close to your windows and notice if there is a temperature difference between that area and the center of the room.
 Move the palm of your hand around the door frame to see if air from the outside is seeping in.
-If it is, Versi-Tite® is our one component sealant designed specifically for small gaps and openings.
+If it is, Versi-Tite® is our one-component sealant designed specifically for small gaps and openings.
 It dispenses as a caulking bead and can be used around door and window framing.

 Check both your HVAC unit and your duct system.
 Even the most expertly designed system will lose heat if it's not properly insulated.
 Expanding polyurethane foam is an excellent and easy way to seal space between the HVAC system and your walls, ceilings, and floors.
 Air infiltration and duct leakage put a large burden on your furnace.
 Our disposable foam kits can be used in tight spaces without outside sources of power or pressure.